-Discussion among CSUEB, HNU, and SMU about the possibility of establishing an At-Large Chapter was initiated in 1988.
-As required by SSTI guidelines, each department of nursing initially developed its own honor society in 1989.
-These three societies joined together to form the East Bay Honor Society in 1990 in preparation for the eventual At-Large Chapter model.
+Discussion about the possibility of establishing an at-Large Chapter was initiated in 1988.
+As required by Sigma guidelines, each department of nursing initially developed its own honor society in 1989.
+These three societies joined together to form the East Bay Honor Society in 1990 in preparation for the eventual at-Large Chapter model.
 A request for designation as an approved chapter was submitted to STTI in 1992.
 A site visit to determine the eligibility for membership was conducted by Dr. Patricia Lynch, then associate dean, University of San Francisco on behalf of STTI in that year.
 It was determined that the proposed At-Large Chapter was eligible for chapter status.
 Shortly thereafter, the President of the East Bay Honor Society (the precursor to Nu Xi), Dr. Arlene Sargent, was informed that due to a selective interpretation of the STTI Bylaws by the Executive Director of STTI and the then-STTI President, it had been determined that Samuel Merritt University was not eligible for membership because it was not a comprehensive collegiate institution.
 Although the By Laws did not specify that all participating colleges had to be comprehensive colleges, a conservative interpretation of the wording indicated sufficient ambiguity to initially bar SMU's membership in the At-Large Chapter.
 The board of directors of the East Bay Nursing Honor Society decided to move ahead with the approval for a new chapter with members to include CSUEB and HNU.
 The first induction ceremony was held at Holy Names University on May 8, 1993.
 Potential Samuel Merritt members were inducted into the Chapter but formal recognition of SMU as a part of Nu Xi was delayed.
 Meanwhile, efforts continued to seek eventual inclusion of SMU into the Chapter.

 In the following year, a change in leadership at STTI created a new climate supportive of the application of SMU to become a part of Nu Xi Chapter.
 The application was approved by STTI and was formalized at the Nu Xi Induction Ceremony on May 1, 1994 when the Chapter membership was enlarged to include the third college.